In the previous modules, you learned the foundational building blocks of modern AI applications:

 While LLMs are incredibly versatile, many real-world applications require more than just language understanding.
 This is where LLM-powered agents come in.

-🤖Agentic LLM application is a software system that wraps around the LLM, operating in a loop—observing its environment, using the LLM's reasoning to decide what to do next, and taking actions to achieve its goals.
+🤖 Agentic LLM application — a software system that wraps an LLM in a decision loop: it observes its environment, uses the LLM's reasoning to decide what to do next, takes an action, and repeats until the goal is achieved.
+Throughout this module, "agent" refers to this kind of application.

-Tool Use: While base LLMs can only process and generate text, LLM-powered agents can interact with the world by using external tools, APIs, and services to retrieve information or perform actions.
+Tool Use: Agents can interact with the world by calling external tools, APIs, and services — retrieving information or performing actions beyond text generation.

-Decision Logic: When should the agent call external tools versus generate responses using the LLM's training knowledge?
-How does it choose between multiple available tools for the same task?
+Decision Logic: When should the agent call external tools versus respond using the LLM's training knowledge?
+How does it choose between multiple tools for the same task?

-Error Handling: What happens when a tool call fails, returns incomplete data, or produces unexpected results?
+Error Handling: What happens when a tool call fails or returns unexpected results?
 How should the agent recover and continue?

 Memory Operations: What information should be stored after each interaction?
-When should past information be retrieved and used?
-How should conflicting information be handled?
+When should past information be retrieved?

-Loop Termination: How does the agent determine when a task is complete versus when to continue the decision cycle?
+Loop Termination: How does the agent know when the task is complete?
 What prevents infinite loops?

-This orchestration logic varies dramatically by use case - a research agent needs different decision patterns than a customer service agent or a data analysis agent.
-The engineering complexity lies in designing these control flows rather than just crafting prompts.
+The decision loop design varies dramatically by use case — a research agent needs different patterns than a customer service agent or a coding agent.
+The engineering complexity lies here, not just in crafting prompts.

 Agentic LLM Applications: When Are They Needed?